Aniket-Kumarr/cardcutter/README.md

 # Card Cutter – NSDA

-A Chrome extension that turns any article selection into a judge-ready NSDA debate card with proper formatting, citations, and evidence highlighting.
+A that turns any article selection into a judge-ready NSDA debate card with proper formatting, citations, and evidence highlighting.

 ## Features